radiantearth/stac-psc/README.md

 Generally speaking, technical decisions should be made by consensus within STAC components.
 However, if a decision cannot be decided by consensus of the committers involved in the component, any committer can request the decision be brought to a vote of the STAC PSC.
 Technical decision that would be suitable for such a process include:

 * Any change to PSC membership (new members, removing inactive members)
-* Anything that could cause backward compatibility issues in normative specifications (e.g., API or process specifications).
+* Anything that could cause backward compatibility issues in normative specifications (e.g., any of the specifications).
 * Adding or changing substantial amounts of the normative specifications.
 * Issues of procedure (e.g. changes to these guidelines).
 * When stable releases should take place.